Pranav-Shivam/AudibleMind/tasks.md

-# AudibleMind - Task Tracking
+# AudibleMind - Task Tracking with status

 ## Project Overview
 **AudibleMind** is an intelligent document processing application that transforms complex documents into digestible, interactive content through AI-powered explanations and text-to-speech conversion.